AnishaGharat/google-cloud-app-engine/README.md

 ### List of steps

 The pipeline is deployed on _Google App Engine(Flex)_ for deployment.
-CI/CD is The application uses the following resources on Google Cloud Platform:
+The application uses the following resources on Google Cloud Platform:

 The application uses the following resources on Google Cloud Platform: